The 10 Best Tacos In Mexico City - Insider's Guide

-Their specialties include (you guessed it!) the pastor taco and its classic sherezada (pastor or beef meat with melted cheese, bacon, poblano pepper, and onion on pita bread).
+In the same vein, their specialties include (you guessed it) the al pastor taco and its classic sherezada (pastor or beef with melted cheese, bacon, poblano pepper, and onion on pita bread).

 Location: Among its many locations, Campeche #362-A Col. Condesa, CDMX

 If you’re craving tacos and an iced cold beer, El Califa is the place for you.
 This Condesa classic offers a wide variety of national, imported, and artisanal beers.
-The food is as delicious as it is diverse.
+That is to say that the food is as delicious as it is diverse.
 You can choose from grilled nopal (cactus) to gringas (not limited to chicken pastor and poblano pepper), classic bistec and chuleta tacos, and lettuce-wrapped tacos for diners who are more health-conscious.

 El Califa is also a vegetarian’s taco delight.
 Its tacos irreales include plant-based meat that tastes just like pastor, milanesa (breaded chicken or beef), and gaona (soft steak).